-A patent specification is a disclosure to the public at large regarding the invention as well as the scope of protection that would be granted to the invention.
-It provides an opportunity for the applicant to provide information regarding the invention in order to be entitled to claim protection.
-It is a crucial techno-legal document constituted by scientific and technical disclosures which designate the basis of the rights of a patent.
+A patent specification is a disclosure to the public at large regarding the invention.
+It also explains the scope of protection that the invention would receive.
+It gives the applicant an opportunity to provide information about the invention so they can claim protection.
+A patent specification is a crucial techno-legal document.
+It contains scientific and technical disclosures that form the basis of the rights of a patent.

-Section 7(4) of the Patents Act, 1970 (the Act) directs that every patent application shall be accompanied by a provisional or a complete specification.
-The Patent Rules, 2003 (the Rules) also particularly deal with the specification of an invention.
+Section 7(4) of the Patents Act, 1970 (the Act), requires applicants to file a provisional or a complete specification with every patent application.
+The Patent Rules, 2003 (the Rules), also include specific provisions that address the specification of an invention.

 Provisional Specification